surh/grins/detection/README.md

   genome, with duplicated regions (not necessarily GRINS) shaded in grey.

 Some of these files can be empty if there are no GRINS regions detected.
-For the genome in our example, we can quickly see tha there are only 3 duplicated regions and non of thems is a GRINS:
+For the genome in our example, we can quickly see that there are only 3 duplicated regions and non of thems is a GRINS:

 ```bash